August 29, 2025

 6. Value-to-price ratio

-The value-to-price ratio compares the total value delivered (quality, support, reliability, and innovation) against the overall cost.
+The value-to-price ratio compares the total value delivered, whether it’s quality, support, reliability, or innovation, against the overall cost.
 It moves beyond unit pricing to account for volume discounts, payment terms, warranty coverage, and service levels.
 Use it to make smarter long-term sourcing decisions.

 Use cases: Supplier selection, contract negotiations, or total cost of ownership reviews